SomedudeX/mpeg-convert/README.md

 A highly customizable<sup>[1](#Customizing)</sup> terminal-based [Python](https://www.python.org/downloads/) wrapper for [FFmpeg](https://ffmpeg.org/download.html) that makes converting between different formats/codecs a whole lot easier for the end-user.

-FFmpeg is a powerful multimedia tool, but its many options can be overwhelming for new users.
+FFmpeg is a powerful multimedia tool, but its many options<sup>[2](https://ffmpeg.org/ffmpeg.html)</sup> can be overwhelming for new users.
 This wrapper aims to simplify the process of working with the FFmpeg engine to convert between different video/audio formats for the folks who doesn't want to memorize twenty options to use FFmpeg.
 This program is not, however, a complete replacement for FFmpeg in any way.
 For that purpose, you should look look into other software such as [Handbrake](https://handbrake.fr/) or [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).

 Additionally, this tool has been hacked together in a couple of weeks, meaning that some of the finer details has not been fleshed out or extensively tested — expect some rough corners during use.
 This tool also has not been tested or designed for multiple video or audio streams.

 ## Features

-* **Simplified commands**: MPEG-Convert provides a straightforward interface for commonly used FFmpeg functionalities, making it easy for both beginners and experienced users to perform tasks such as codec conversion, audio extraction, file compression, and much more
+* **Simplified commands**: MPEG-Convert provides a straightforward interface for commonly used FFmpeg functionalities, making it easy for both beginners and experienced users to perform tasks such as codec conversion, audio extraction, video compression, and much more.

-* **Configurability**: While MPEG-Convert is designed for simplicity, it also provides room for customization.
-Users can tweak advanced settings by specifying additional options in the script or during script execution, ensuring flexibility for more sophisticated multimedia processing needs.
+* **Configurability**: While MPEG-Convert is designed for simplicity, it also provides room for customization<sup>[1](#Customizing)</sup>.
+You can tweak advanced settings by specifying additional FFmpeg options in the script or during script execution, ensuring flexibility for more sophisticated multimedia processing needs.

 ![demo](https://github.com/SomedudeX/MPEG-Convert/assets/101906945/d69c68b0-4122-4ebc-a6fb-3de50448dcd0)